Fraxel Las Vegas

 How does fractional (Fraxel) resurfacing work?

 The Fraxel laser creates tiny “microthermal” zones (think pixels) deep into the skin, which the skin repairs by pushing out the old sun-damaged skin (the tiny pixels) and replacing it with new skin.
 Each treatment replaces about 15-20% of the sun-damaged, scarred, or wrinkled skin.
 It triggers the body’s natural healing process accelerating the production of collagen and new, healthy skin cells.
 1,000-2,000 microthermal zones are created, each centimeter squared.

 Can I do the Fraxel with other cosmetic treatments?

 Yes.
 With Restylane, Juvederm, and other temporary or semi-permanent fillers, wait one week after having Fraxel done.
 For Sculptra, it is best to have the Fraxel treatments first, or you will need to wait three months after your last Sculptra injection to begin Fraxel treatment.
-With Thermage, wait one week before or after a Fraxel treatment.
+With Thermage, wait one week before or after a Fraxel dual laser treatment.

 That depends on how well you protect your skin from the sun and your genetic aging process.
 If you apply sunscreen and wear sun-protective clothing, your skin will look good longer than if you are tanning, including tanning booths, or spend a lot of time outdoors.
 If you are careful with your skin, your skin may continue to look good with annual maintenance treatments.

 How long does the Fraxel take to work?
-When will I see results?
+When will I see the results?

 Many people notice results within a week after their first treatment.
 Their skin feels smoother, looks less blotchy, and has a glow.
 The results depend on the issue that you want to be treated.
 If you are doing a series, you may need to wait for the entire length, which can be 5-6 months, to see the complete and best results.
 Usually, collagen will continue to develop up to 3-6 months after your last treatment.

 How is Fraxel performed?